Business Resource Center

 When researching what type of payment processor is best for your needs, you'll likely run into a variety of pricing models for processing credit and debit card transactions.
 Understanding how these rate structures work can help you choose what's best for your business – without unnecessary costs weighing you down.
 See below for an outline of three main structures that are common in credit card processing, and take a look at our infographic for an illustrated view of the fees.

 Flat-rate pricing is the easiest pricing model to understand.
 It involves paying the processor a flat fee for all credit and debit card transactions, which covers all the fees mentioned above.
-At PayPal, our flat-rate pricing is 2.9 percent plus $0.30 per transaction.
-(Note that fees for cards manually key-entered into a virtual terminal could be higher.)
+At PayPal, our flat-rate pricing structure is a base rate of 2.9% plus $0.30 per transaction.

 Visit our fees page to get the full details on our flat-rate pricing.